openshift-pipelines/pipelines-as-code/docs/GUIDE.md

 then the user `approved` will be allowed.

-If the sender of a PR is not allowed to run CI but one of allowed user issue a `/ok-to-test` in any line of a comment the PR will be allowed to run CI.
+- If the sender of a PR is not allowed to run CI but one of allowed user issue a `/ok-to-test` in any line of a comment the PR will be allowed to run CI.

-If the user is allowed, `Pipelines as Code` will start creating the `PipelineRun` in the target user namespace.
+- If the user is allowed, `Pipelines as Code` will start creating the `PipelineRun` in the target user namespace.

-The user can follow the execution of your pipeline with the [tkn](https://github.com/tektoncd/cli) cli :
+- The user can follow the execution of your pipeline with the [tkn](https://github.com/tektoncd/cli) cli :

 ```bash
 tkn pr logs -n my-pipeline-ci -Lf
 ```

-Or via your kubernetes UI like the OpenShift console inside your namespace to follow the pipelinerun execution.
+Or with the OpenShift console inside your namespace to follow the pipelinerun execution via the URL provided on the "Checks" tab if you run with Github App.

 ## Status